JAmad0931/SeniorProject/README.md

 Step 9: Run node-modules/.bin/firebase emulators:start --only hosting

 Step 10: In a seperate terminal make sure you are in the public directory and run firebase emulators:start --only auth

+Step 11: Everything should be running at this point and you can access the app locally